-For your information, I not only use binoculars for hunting or camping purpose, but I also use the binoculars for my stargazing hobby as well.
+For your information, I not only use binoculars for hunting or camping purposes, but I also use the binoculars for my stargazing hobby as well.

 In the light of my experience as an astrophotographer, today I will share a detailed discussion regarding is it really possible to see planets with binoculars.

 Can you see planets with binoculars?
 Why or Why not?

 To be honest, my straightforward answer to this question – can you see planets with binoculars – is a Yes.

 However, you may be a bit surprised to know that you can even see them without a pair of binoculars too.

 The most important factor about which you must be aware of while seeing planets with binoculars is the Light Pollution.

 When you try to watch a planet, let’s say, Saturn, at that time, depending on the amount of light pollution you will see the planet either with unaided eyes or with a pair of good quality stargazing binoculars.